fjzs/fjzs/README.md

 - 👋 Hi, I’m Francisco Zenteno
-- 👀 I’m interested in Machine Learning and Deep Learning models
+- 👀 I’m interested inDeep Learning models, particularly in the Computer Vision field
-- 🌱 I’m currently learning Deep Learning applications from fourthbrain.ai
+- 🌱 I’m currently learning Deep Learning applications from FourthBrain.ai
 - 💞️ I’m looking to collaborate on any project regarding these matters
 - 📫 How to reach me: zenteno.fco@gmail.com